zellerlab/cayman/README.md

 ## Installation
 Cayman can most easily be installed using ....

-For your biome of interest, you will have to download the respective gene catalog and its CAZyme annotation file, which can be found on Zenodo under the following identifier
+For your biome of interest, you will have to download the respective gene catalog and its CAZyme annotation file, which can be found on Zenodo under the following identifier:

 ## Running Cayman
 After installing Cayman, you can run it from the command-line by providing it with sthogun metagenomic reads as follows: